 An articulate and intelligent Brooklyn-born rapper who crafted acclaimed socially conscious albums as Mos Def in the late 1990s, he is now known as Yasiin Bey.
 Arguably, Bey has made more of an impact with his acting and activism than with his more recent musical releases.
 He announced his retirement from music and movies in early 2016 — but at the end of the year he revealed plans to release two more albums in 2017.

-Mos Def was born Dante Smith on December 11, 1973 in Brooklyn, New York.
-The eldest of 12 children and stepchildren, Mos Def and several of his siblings grew up with his mother in the Brooklyn projects, while several of his other siblings grew up with their father in New Jersey.
-Coming of age at the height of New York City's crack epidemic in the 1980s, a young Mos Def found himself surrounded by violence, addiction and crime.
-Reflecting on his childhood home, the rapper later said, "I believe the projects were a social experiment; we were laboratory rats stacked on top of each other, and people just knew, inherently, that there was something wrong."
+Mos Def was born Dante Terrell Smith on December 11, 1973 in Brooklyn, New York.
+The eldest of 12 children and stepchildren, he and several of his siblings grew up with his mother in the Brooklyn projects, while other siblings grew up with their father in New Jersey.
+Coming of age at the height of New York City's crack epidemic in the 1980s, the young Mos Def found himself surrounded by violence, addiction and crime.
+Reflecting on his childhood home, the rapper later said: "I believe the projects were a social experiment; we were laboratory rats stacked on top of each other, and people just knew, inherently, that there was something wrong."

 Yet even as a child, he was determined to overcome the circumstances of his upbringing: "I remember being seven years old and looking out that window, thinking, 'I'm gonna make some money.'
 Because we were good people."
 Surrounded by hopelessness, it was easy to feel that escape from the projects could only be won through superhuman effort.
 As Mos Def would later rap in his autobiographical song, "Life in Marvelous Times:" "Basic survival requires super heroics/ No space in the budget for a cape."